 There always some person, you can’t get through to them that are in their mind-set.
 They just not interested doesn’t matter hell over water they don’t care

 Rico: We continue to try until the end of the cruise, you know, so the guests leave with a smile.

-Raymond: That’s one person can you imagine, a full theater guests are waiting for a show, you know, they were waiting, the pressures on, all of a sudden something happens.
-How do you get to make them all at ease because the show can’t go on maybe for some reason, or maybe someone fell and not damaged leg.
+Raymond: That’s one person can you imagine, a full theatre guests are waiting for a show, you know, they were waiting, the pressures on, all of a sudden something happens.
+How do you get to make them all at ease because the show can’t go on maybe for some reason, or maybe someone fell and not damaged leg?
 How do you stop a show?